pgailinas/videoqa-representation-comparison/docs/index.md

 ## System Architecture

+The experimental Video Question Answering (VideoQA) framework integrates multimodal retrieval, embedding generation, vector database indexing, and large language model (LLM)-based inference to support comparative evaluation of baseline and Retrieval-Augmented Generation (RAG)-enhanced video understanding pipelines.

-The VideoQA pipeline processes raw videos through a sequence of multimodal analysis stages to support end-to-end retrieval and question-answering experiments.
-Video files are first decoded and segmented into frames and short clips for downstream processing.
-Visual embeddings and optional caption or transcript features are then generated using pretrained multimodal models.
-The resulting embeddings and metadata are stored in a vector database to support similarity-based retrieval during question answering.
+Raw video inputs are decoded and segmented into frames and short clips for multimodal feature extraction.
+Visual embeddings, captions, and optional transcript representations are generated using pretrained multimodal models and indexed within a vector database to support similarity-based evidence retrieval during inference.

-At inference time, user questions are converted into query embeddings and matched against the indexed video content to retrieve relevant frames, clips, captions, or transcript segments.
-Retrieved context is then provided to a LLM to generate grounded natural-language answers.
-The pipeline supports comparative evaluation between baseline VideoQA methods and RAG approaches using different retrieval strategies, embedding models, and LLM configurations.
+At query time, natural-language questions are converted into query embeddings and matched against indexed video representations to retrieve relevant frames, clips, captions, or transcript segments.
+Retrieved evidence is then provided to a LLM to generate contextually informed responses.
+The architecture supports evaluation across multiple retrieval strategies, embedding configurations, and inference workflows designed to analyze the interaction between multimodal retrieval systems and LLM-based reasoning.

 ---